Sports Betting Legality: Complete Guide to State-by-State Regulations

 While pasta’s repeal remove the federal ban on sports betting, other federal laws notwithstanding impact the industry:

-Earlier pass in 1961, this law prohibits the transmission of sports bet information across state lines.
-This has beeninterpretedt to mean that sports bet operations must maintain servers within state boundaries and implemegeo-fencinging technology to ensure bets are entirely place within legal jurisdictions. -
+- Wire act Earlier pass in 1961, this law prohibits the transmission of sports bet information across state lines.
+This has beeninterpretedt to mean that sports bet operations must maintain servers within state boundaries and implemegeo-fencinging technology to ensure bets are entirely place within legal jurisdictions.

 State regulatory approaches